Transforming Loneliness into Golden Solitude

-In solitude, you can meditate and be aware of your breathing.
-Each breath connects you more deeply to your higher Self.
-You have the potential to be spiritual purifier by the quality of your breath.
-With every breath, you practice remembrance of the Beloved.
-Sufis refer to this practice as Zikr.
-From this zone, your loving thoughts, feelings, imagination, and actions can impact the universe.
+During meditation you can be aware of your breath.
+Each breath can connect you more deeply to your higher Self.
+You have the potential to be a spiritual purifier by the quality of your breath.
+Through this practice, your loving thoughts, feelings, imagination, and actions can impact the universe.

-© This article is copyrighted by Dr. Payam Ghassemlou MFT, Ph.D., a marriage and family therapist in private practice in West Hollywood, California. www.DrPayam.Com
+© Dr. Payam Ghassemlou MFT, Ph.D. is a Licensed Marriage and Family Therapist (Psychotherapist), in private practice in West Hollywood, California. www.DrPayam.com

 great blog..i love reading it..being lonely we can easily suppress our feelings by hiding it, but we don't need to hide our feelings cause its not really good..if you feel alone try to talk to someone so you can let go of your feelings

 Post a Comment